linuxthor/My-TTGO-Watch-Dev/README.md

 }
 ```

 Now the application can be built.
-Add the mp3 files to the data directory in the root of the project and run:
+Add the mp3 files to the data directory in the root of the My-TTGO-Watch project and run:

 ```
 pio -t run uploadfs